Why Payday Loans and Cash Advances Are So Bad

 The Truth in Lending Act requires all lenders, including online payday loan lenders, to disclose the cost of the loan in writing before you sign any agreement to take the loan.
 They must give you this information in terms of the finance charge and APR (annual percentage rate).
 Even after reading this information, you might not understand just how expensive payday loans truly are.

-For example, one payday lender, Cashcentral.com, charges $17.50 per $100 borrowed.
-On a 10-day loan, your effective APR is nearly 640%.
+For example, if a payday lender charges $17.50 per $100 borrowed, your effective annual percentage rate (APR) on a 10-day loan is nearly 640%.
 This is 15 times more than some of the most expensive credit card default rates.
 If you took out a 14-day $300 loan and couldn't repay it for two months, you'd end up paying $210 in payday loan fees.
 The same scenario with a credit card would result in less than half the fees, even if you ended up with late charges.

 Preying on the Poor and the Military